Why I Left: Kendyl's Story

 I found love in a man who treated me like gold and his love for me was the purest I had ever known.
 I found friends who helped heal the pain of my past and helped make sense of the life I once had.
 And I found a connection with the Divine within me that transcended any belief I held before.
 And it was with these things I found my peace and when the demons finally ceased to haunt me.
 You see, leaving my religion was my awakening.
 It saved me from the abyss.
 Which is why now when I write the word evangelical, there is an X found within it.

-If you have an Empty the Pews story you're ready to share, submit it here.
+If you have a Why I Left story you're ready to share, submit it here.